 To ensure proper permissions and privileges for all files, Oracle recommends that the same owner perform both tasks: install the Oracle Fusion Middleware product and configure the WebLogic Server domain by using the Configuration Wizard.

-Figure 3-1 Directory Structure when a Single User Installs the Software and Configures the Domain
+Figure 3-1 Directory Structure When you manage a product installationa Single User Installs the Software and Configures the Domain

-Description of "Figure 3-1 Directory Structure when a Single User Installs the Software and Configures the Domain"
+Description of "Figure 3-1 Directory Structure When you manage a product installationa Single User Installs the Software and Configures the Domain"

 If the user who creates the domain is different than the user who installed the software, then both users must have the same privileges, as shown in the next example.